giaangvu/giaangvu.github.io/index.md

 # About Me

-My name is Giang, an MA Statistics student graduating in December 2022 from University of Pittsburgh.
-I'm actively seeking employment opportunities in data science for 2023.
+My name is Giang (he/him/his), an MA Statistics student graduating in December 2022 from University of Pittsburgh.
+I'm actively seeking employment opportunities in data science for 2023 around the Pittsburgh area and beyond.

 With a B.A. in Economics from Colorado State University, combined with research and industry experiences working with both financial and clinical data, I'm a very versatile data analyst with a strong statistical and mathematical foundation.